MrBomar/solitaire/README.md

 Updates:

+Update 03/26/2019 @ 12:45 Eastern --
+    --Corrected the control buttons sizing and spacing.
+    --Corrected the resize function.

 Update 03/22/2019 @ 19:03 Eastern --
     --Found a problem with attaching click events to moved DIV elements.
 Revised the click event and attached it to the entire document.